airsonic/airsonic.github.io/wiki/install/30_deb.md

 sudo dpkg -i libresonic.deb
 ```

-Libresonic should be running at [http://localhost:4040](http://localhost:4040) if installed locally, replace `localhost` with your server IP address if installed remotly.
+Libresonic should be running at [http://localhost:4040](http://localhost:4040) if installed locally, replace `localhost` with your server IP address if installed remotely.

 Done!